abethcrane/bethcrane.com/_posts/2020-05-10-aspect-ratios-and-image-galleries.md

 }
 {% endhighlight %}

-*NB: There is actually some additional HTML iny my version, which is restricting the bottom image to not be 100% of the width - it's capping the height at 600px.
+*NB: There is actually some additional HTML in my version, which is restricting the bottom image to not be 100% of the width - it's capping the height at 600px.
 This requires nesting the image/video inside another div if you don't want the image to stretch.
 Because of course it does 🙃*

 Find me on twitter if you have any questions.
 Happy hacking!